 However, the following factors will cause the actual amount you are charged to differ from the billing overview:

 - Whether new collaborators are added or removed from the base (note that read-only collaborators are free)

 - Whether you upgrade/downgrade the plan

-- Whether you transfer credit to the team
+- Whether you transfer credit to the workspace

 So, if you add/remove collaborators or upgrade/downgrade your plan, you will be charged on a pro-rata basis for each collaborator.
 If you change plans, the next invoice will be charged part of the month for one plan, and part of the billing cycle for the other plan (on a pro-rata basis).